bcan001/angular-challenge/README.md

 ### Extra Credit

-Two buttons, one that uses an iterative Fibonacci algorithm, and another that uses a recursive one, labeled appropriately.
+- Two buttons, one that uses an iterative Fibonacci algorithm, and another that uses a recursive one, labeled appropriately.
+- Automated tests included for the project.
+Use your framework of choice for testing and include dependencies such that we can run the tests here.

 ### Solution Discussion:
 - Your solution explanation goes here.